dberry-98/omft-utils/README.md

   "type": "SOAP",             // "WSA"
   "ctype": "binary",          // "text"
-  "reqtemps": true,           // require templates of false means only payload substitution if template not found "file": process.argv[1],
+  "reqtemps": true,           // require templates of false means only payload substitution if template not found "retbody": true,            // or 'false' which means don't return file for things like WSA when file is outside the SOAP payload
+  "file": process.argv[1],
   "maxsize": 26214400,        // 25MB limits the size of the SOAP payload.
 WSA can be higher value "templatedir": path.join(__dirname, '../files') // overrides the default template dir